-Coverage of transformations.
+Coverage of Transformations.
 MDE is based upon transformations.
-However, special attention needs to be devoted to the system components where the necessary transformations are not automatically performed.
-These sections must be reviewed after each code regeneration operation and some parts need to be manually implemented.
+However, special attention needs to be put in the system parts where the needed transformations are not automatically performed.
+These sections must be reviewed after each code regeneration operation and usually must be manually implemented, following the underlying elements.